learn-co-curriculum/phase-1-html-forms/README.md

 #### Telephone inputs

-Setting the input element with a `type="tel"` will bring up the numeric keypad on supported mobile devices.
+Creating an `input` tag with `type="tel"` behaves like a text field, but will bring up the numeric keypad on supported mobile devices.

 ```html
 <input type="tel" name="phone" placeholder="Phone Number">